mirage/jitsu/README.md

 sudo ./jitsu dns=www.openmirage.org,ip=192.168.0.22,name=mirage-www -c xen:///
 ```

 The command above connects to a local Xen-server (from dom0) through libvirt (the default) and starts the DNS server.
 Requests for www.openmirage.org will be redirected to the Xen-VM called "mirage-www" with IP 192.168.0.22.
-If "mirage-www" is not running, jitsu will start it automatically before responding to the DNS request.
+If "mirage-www" is not running, Jitsu will start it automatically before responding to the DNS request.

 Each unikernel is configured using a set of key/value pairs separated by commas.
-The parameters that are supported depends on which backend (libvirt, xapi or libxl) is used to control the unikernels.
+The parameters that are supported depends on which virtualization backend (libvirt, xapi or libxl) is used to control the unikernels.
 See [below](#options) or run ./jitsu --help for a complete set of options.

-### Example: Boot a static MirageOS web site as a Xen unikernel ###

-### Example: Boot a rump kernel in Xen ###

-### Example: Boot a rump kernel in Virtualbox ###

 ### Example: Suspend/resume Linux VMs in Virtualbox ###
 Jitsu can be used to control VMs in Virtualbox with libvirt.
 Note that how well this will work depends on how quickly the VM is able to respond to requests after resuming from suspend (see also the `-d` parameter for how to delay the DNS response).